 Here’s a concise overview before we dive into the key points:

-- Enter your annual entitlement in days or hours for a full-time employee.
+- Enter your annual leave entitlement in days per year (for example 28).

 These points provide quick orientation—use them alongside the full explanations in this page.